Working in your Community

 From time to time, CoServ crews or contractors will perform routine maintenance and inspection of poles and transformers in your community.
 The crews will notify you by door hanger if they need access to your property or if there are any obstructions to the transformer.

 Please note that removal of vegetation may be required to safely access certain equipment.
-Pad-mounted transformers should be clear of landscaping within 10 feet of the front, and one to three feet of the sides and back.
+Pad-mounted transformers should be clear of landscaping by at least 10 feet from the front and 5 feet from the sides and back.

 We will work to minimize any inconvenience to you, and we appreciate your patience.

 We take our responsibility to keep the lights on seriously.
 That’s why our reliability ratings are among the highest in the state.

 You may see CoServ crews or our contractors in your community replacing or upgrading power lines or equipment.
 In most cases, this work can be done without interrupting service to Members because there are redundancies in our system that allow us to backfeed, or reroute power.

 In cases where we can’t backfeed, CoServ or a contractor will schedule a planned outage, a brief interruption of service to perform necessary repairs, upgrades or other maintenance.
 Members will be notified of a planned outage in advance with a door hanger.

 Power outages not connected to these planned interruptions may occur during this time.
 However, if you experience power fluctuations outside this period, there could be a power quality issue.
 Learn more about Power Fluctuations and what they mean by clicking here or reach out to a Customer Care Specialist at firstname.lastname@example.org.